Flag of Washington, D.C.: Criticism of the design

-A citizen had similar views.
-He describes his vision of the flag which he considers "a misfit for a flag to represent the seat of government of the greatest free country of the earth":
+One resident had similar views, describing his vision of the flag which he considers "a misfit for a flag to represent the seat of government of the greatest free country of the earth".

 Leaving out the blue of heaven, there is sandwiched in between irregular strips of the white of purity, two crimson cross bars of Stalin-hued tyranny, or the scarlet-colored brand of universal shame.
 To make the redness redder, the spotless white of purity is further splotched with red stars.
 And it is a shame to flaunt redistic bars and "stars," behind which the citizens of the District are found fettered in political degradation like unto that of the desperate convict or the violently insane.